oleksmarkh/waypoints/README.md

 * Color-code markers depending on waypoint state: editing, failed to create/update/delete.
 * Interactivity between sidebar items and map markers, as they represent same waypoints:
   * Highlight on hover:
-    * Enlarge the marker.
+    * Marker hover: change sidebar item background color.
-    * Change sidebar item background color.
+    * Sidebar item hover: enlarge the marker.
   * Select on click:
     * Marker click: scroll the sidebar list to the corresponding item.
     * Sidebar item click: reposition the map on the marker, if it was outside of the viewport.